emscripten-core/emsdk/README.md

 ## Uninstalling the Emscripten SDK

-If you installed the SDK using a NSIS installer, launch 'Control Panel' -> 'Uninstall a program' -> 'Emscripten SDK'.
+If you installed the SDK using a NSIS installer on Windows, launch 'Control Panel' -> 'Uninstall a program' -> 'Emscripten SDK'.

 If you want to remove a Portable SDK, just delete the directory where you put the Portable SDK into.